jreisinger05/debugging-html-css/README.md

 6. "	Unknown error java.lang.Exception: https://jreisinger05.github.io/debugging-html-css/layout.css: Not Found"
 I'm not qualified to deal with anything in layout.css, but the error did appear when I checked the URL.

-## WAVE Web Accessibility Evaluation corrections:
+## Accessibility & other corrections:
-1.

-## Other corrections:
 1. Fixed an image file that was not showing.
       <!-- <img src="easter-bunny-150-profile.png" alt="Easter Bunny"> -->
       <img src="images\easter-bunny-150-profile.png" alt="Easter Bunny">

-2. Corrected body and nav colors.
+2. Corrected body and nav colors for better contrast.
 /* body {
 	background-color: #B2D732;
 } */